phalcon-orphanage/docs/en/cache.md

 This is the default serializer.
 It uses PHP's `serialize` and `unserialize` methods for data transformations.

 ### Custom
-Phalcon also offers the `Phalcon\Storage\Serializer\SerializerInterface` which can be implemented in a custom class.
+Phalcon also offers the [Phalcon\Storage\Serializer\SerializerInterface][storage-serializer-serializerinterface]` which can be implemented in a custom class.
 The class can offer the serialization you require.

 ```php
 <?php